-Updated November 2017
+Updated November 2019

 The Chicago Christkindlmarket first opened in 1996, but since then has expanded and moved to its current location at Daley Plaza.
 There are dozens of artisan vendor booths with gifts and ornaments plus traditional German food booths.
 The closer it gets to Christmas the more crowded this market becomes, but the hum and excitement of Christmas is like no other.

 Relive the wonder and fun of this Christmas classic.
 The Polar Express is a fun family event taking place in Chicago each year.
-Elizabeth and her friend had a wonderful time.

 The magic begins when you enter Union Station and see the model Polar Express train in the grand hall.
 When you board the Polar Express there are Christmas trees and snowflake lights decorating the train station platform.

 Millennium Park – McCormick Tribune Ice Rink

 Zoo Lights and Holiday Magic

 Pin It For Later: